Cloud-Foundations/Dominator/cmd/filegen-server/README.md

   the form `{{.MyVar}}` then the value of the `MyVar` variable from the MDB for the host are used to replace the section.
-If *filename* changes (replaced with a different inode), then the data are regenerated and distributed to all clients
+If *filename* changes (replaced with a different inode), then the data are regenerated and distributed to all machines

 - **File** pathname *filename*: the contents of *filename* are used to provide the file data.
-If *filename* changes (replaced with a different inode), then the data are regenerated and distributed to all clients
+If *filename* changes (replaced with a different inode), then the data are regenerated and distributed to all machines

 - **MDB** pathname: the file data are the JSON encoding of the MDB data for the host